 The Commissioning Plan.

 CalGreen Energy Services can author these documents and have them ready for your permit submittal.
 This is another area where understanding the specific requirements of the California Building Code is critical to your project.
-The California code requirements are less stringent than some industry standards such as the AABC or LEED reporting requirements.
+The California code requirements are less stringent than some industry standards such as the LEED reporting requirements.
 We have the knowledge and experience to minimize this effort and avoid blow-back from your local building department.